miykael/atlasreader/README.md

 If you are using `atlasreader` in your publication, please cite the following paper:

 Markello R., Gale D., Herholz P., Whitaker K., & Notter M. P. (2019).
-AtlasReader: Quick generation of coordinate tables and region labels for statistical MRI images.
-The Journal of Open Source Software, ZZZ, YYY.
+AtlasReader: Quick generation of coordinate tables and region labels for statistical MRI images. *The Journal of Open Source Software*, ZZZ, YYY.

 ***TODO: This reference needs to be updated after paper is published.
 Don't forget to add the DOI and link to the paper.***

 ## Usage

-`atlasreader` can either be run through the command line interface, or directly within Python.
-The commands to do so are rather straight forward:
+`atlasreader` can either be run through the command line interface or directly within Python.
+The commands to do so are rather straight forward.
+Let's say you want to apply `atlasreader` to a statistical image called `file_name = 'stat_img.nii'`, and only want to keep clusters if they have more than 5 voxels:

 #### Python
 ```python